Rajendra Prasad Pandey

-Rajendra Prasad Pandey is a Nepalese politician, belonging to the CPN (Unified Socialist) currently serving as the Chief minister of Bagmati Province.
+Rajendra Prasad Pandey is a Nepalese politician, belonging to the CPN (Unified Socialist) who served as the Chief minister of Bagmati Province.
 He's also the deputy chairman of the CPN (Unified Socialist).

 He became chief minister of the province with support of Nepali Congress, the ruling party of Nepal.
 In the 2017 Nepalese provincial election he was elected from the Dhading 1(A).